HugoDataAnalyst/poGORealDataAnalysis/README.md

 added converttogeofence.py✔

+Update requirements.txt ✔

-Clear old files and unnecessary ones;
+Clear old files and unnecessary ones;✔

 Add SQL section to have the creation of the database SQL and??;